The application needs JavaScript enabled!

 grouping: ()

-Words and phrases inside quotation marks allows for more complex searching.
+Words and phrases inside quotation marks allow for more complex searching.
 Quotation marks have the highest priority.
-Eg. (Jesus Lord) | (Kingdom Heaven) find verses containing words Jesus and Lord or verses containing words Kingdom Heaven (the words can appear in any order).
+Eg. (Jesus Lord) | (Kingdom Heaven) finds verses containing the words Jesus and Lord or verses containing the words Kingdom Heaven (the words can appear in any order).

 The application uses extended query search thanks to Sphinx